 Asbestos Lawsuits in Colorado

-Colorado courts have dealt with several asbestos lawsuits in the last few decades.
+Colorado courts have dealt with several asbestos Mesothelioma lawsuits in the last few decades.
 One of these cases was against Harbison Walker Refractory, which is one of Colorado’s fireproof ceramic and metal product manufacturers.
 Another was against John Crane Co, which is a large mechanical company.
 Workers who were employed at these locations developed asbestos related diseases after being exposed and did receive compensation in court.

 Asbestos contamination in schools has also been the source of many lawsuits in Colorado.
 In 1984, the Adams Arapahoe school district filed an asbestos claim against a dozen firms that designed, manufactured and sold materials containing asbestos to construct schools in Aurora CO.
 Some of the companies named in these lawsuits were GAF Corp., WR Grace and Owens Corning.